oracle-livelabs/spatial-graph/spatial-ai/ev/create-predictive-models/create-predictive-models.md

 In this lab you create models for predicting EV adoption using spatial regression algorithms.
 You then compare model statistics and observe the benefits of employing spatial algorithms.

-Estimated Lab Time: 45 minutes
+Estimated Lab Time: 30 minutes

 ### Objectives

+* Create predictive models using spatial algorithms
+* Gather metrics and assess the models
-*
+* Perform ad hoc predictions
+* Understand the behavior and benefits of spatial algorithms

 ### Prerequisites